EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Economics in One Lesson.md

 I liked it well enough that I am partially inclined to the school of Austrian economics, with some degree of moderation in relation to their more "enthusiastic" notions.
 But all in all, it is a good book.
 When you tamper with a system, it will behave unexpectedly.
 The central tenet of the book is that economics, like most things in this world, is non-linear, and we, therefore, cannot hope to understand it fully.
 And only a fool thinks in linearities.

-## How I Discovered It
-I think it was on Hacker News.

-## Who Should Read It?
 I think people who would like a pure reminder of why interventions and political meddling in the economy are destructive should read it.

-# ☘️ How the Book Changed Me
 I am getting increasingly convinced that you need to understand chaos and non-linear theories to understand the world.
 It is such an important concept, and I don't know if there are any more critical drivers in the world today.

 # ✍️ My Top  Quotes